ViktorAnchutin/TaskTrackingSystem/README.md

 It is not possible to delete a user or a project connected to a task.
 ![deletionErro](https://github.com/ViktorAnchutin/TaskTrackingSystem/blob/master/Images/userDeleteError.PNG?raw=true)

-Each task has to have a unique topic.
+Each task should have a unique topic.

 ### Structure of the application